galex/galex.github.io/_posts/2024-05-31-advanced-modularization-api-impl-vs-api-di.md

 - the **API** module, containing the interface of the service
 - the **IMPL** module, containing the implementation of the service

-We'll be able to break the circular dependency by creating an `Logger` API and an `Network` API, and then have the `Logger` IMPL depend on the `Network` API, and the `Network` IMPL depend on the `Logger` API.
+We'll be able to break the circular dependency by creating a `Logger` API and a `Network` API, and then have the `Logger` IMPL depend on the `Network` API, and the `Network` IMPL depend on the `Logger` API.

 ```mermaid
 graph BT